ReScience/ReScience/reviewer-guidelines.md

     explain any obstacles they have encountered during the replication work.

-The goal of the review is not to "accept" or "reject" a submission but to help the authors meet the Re**Science** quality standards.
+The primary goal of the review is not to decide whether to accept or reject a submission, but to help the authors improve their work until it meets the Re**Science** quality standards.
 Since Re**Science** targets replication of already published research, there is no need to judge the relevance or novelty of the work.
-Every replication that meets the criteria listed above is welcome in ReScience.
+Every replication that meets the criteria listed above is welcome in Re**Science**.
+Rejection remains of course a possiblity, in the case that the authors are not able or willing to improve their submission as deemed necessary by the reviewers.

 When evaluating the criteria for acceptance, reviewers need to apply the standards of their field of research.
 There are no absolute